 - Bake the taquitos for 15 to 20 minutes until golden brown and crispy.
 (See below for air fryer instructions.)
 Serve with guacamole and salsa.

-Kelly's Notes:
+Kelly’s Notes

 - Taquitos are traditionally made with corn tortillas, however you can use flour tortillas, which are much more pliable, and thus easier to roll.
+Want to go the homemade route?
+My foolproof flour tortilla recipe takes just 30 minutes!

-- To cook the taquitos in an air fryer: Preheat the air fryer to 400ยฐF.
-Grease the basket with cooking spray then arrange a portion of the taquitos in an even layer.
+- To cook the taquitos in an air fryer: Preheat the air fryer to 400°F. Grease the basket with cooking spray then arrange a portion of the taquitos in an even layer.
 Coat the taquitos with cooking spray then air-fry them until golden brown and crispy, about 8 minutes.

 Nutrition